luc-lonq/luc-lonq/README.md

 ###

-<p align="left">I'm currently working on a "score tracker" from french players on the video game "osu!"</p>
+<p align="left">In my free time, I'm currently working on a "score tracker" from french players on the video game "osu!"</p>

 ###